SNARL1/bd-mitigation-report/data/README.md

 - `basin`: Lake basin in which the treatment was conducted (Barrett, Dusy).
 - `visit_date`: Date on which the record was collected (YYYY-MM-DD).
 - `date_label`: Date categories identifying records as collected prior to, during, or after the treatment.
-- `prepost`: Categories identifying those records collected immediately prior to or after the treatment.
 - `treatment`: Frog treatment category (treated, control).
-- `survey_type`: Survey type during which records was collected (swab).
+- `survey_type`: Survey type during which record was collected (swab).
 - `species`: Frog species code (ramu).
 - `stage`: Frog life stage (tadpole, subadult).
 - `capture_animal_state`: Animal state at the time of capture (healthy, sick).
 - `tad_stage`: Gosner stage of tadpole.
-- `sex`: Sex of animal.
 - `swab_id`: 8-digit swab identification code.
-- `replicate`: Swab PCR replicate number.
 - `bd_load`: Number of Bd ITS copies on swab.
-- `month`:
-- `year`:
-- `year_std`: Year of treatment standardized relative to the year in which the treatment was conducted (0, 1).
+- `year_std`: Year in which survey was conducted standardized relative to the year in which the treatment was conducted (0, 1).
-- `num_days`: Number of days since the final itraconazole treatment.
+- `num_days`: Number of days since the start of the itraconazole treatment period.

-#### dusybarrett-20092010-counts
+#### dusybarrett-20092010-counts.csv

 This CSV file contains frog count data collected during visual encounter surveys (VES) at the study ponds in Barrett Lakes Basin and Dusy Basin following the itraconazole treatments.